 What is a Triathlon?

-Learn Order of Events, Race Types, and Distances
+Learn Order of Events and Race Types

 In simple terms, a triathlon is a multisport event that comprises three different disciplines consecutively run in one sequential event.
 While countless variations of triathlons exist, the most common form involves swimming, cycling, and running.